ABOUT THE THERAPIST

 Brittany is a clinician with strong interest in manual therapy, and prides herself on being both a Licensed Doctor of Physical Therapy and Licensed Massage Therapist.
 Her combination of clinical experience and education uniquely qualifies her to provide a multifaceted approach to injury management and prevention.

 Brittany is a 2013 graduate of the Doctorate of Physical Therapy program at Northeastern University in Boston, MA.
 She is also a 2013 graduate of the Cortiva Institute in Watertown, MA where she obtained her License in Massage Therapy.
 She has a particularly strong interest in manual therapy, and is actively pursuing continued expertise in Functional Manual Therapy through attending continuing education courses with the Institute of Physical Art.
 Brittany has also completed a 3-month didactic Residency Program in PNF (Proprioceptive Neuromuscular Facilitation) at the Kaiser Permanente Rehabilitation Center in Vallejo, California in 2019.
 She has also completed an intensive 135-hour program to become a Certified Lymphedema Therapist through the Norton School of Lymphatic Therapy in September of 2016, allowing her to administer Complete Decongestive Therapy.
-She is an active member of both the American Physical Therapy Association and the American Massage Therapy Association.
+She has recently begun training with the Postural Restoration Institute which specializes in non-manual techniques for achieving neutral posture.

 Brittany has been a practicing Physical Therapist at Fitzgerald Physical Therapy Associates since 2013.
 She enjoys developing personalized treatment plans tailored specifically towards each and every one of her patients.
 Common musculoskeletal injuries treated include (but are not limited to) acute and chronic sports injuries, overuse injuries, total joint replacements, rotator cuff repairs, pain due to osteoarthritis, postural dysfunction, disc herniations, etc. She has a particularly strong interest in working with complex foot and ankle injuries, as well as complex shoulder pathologies.